How to Stop Botrytis on Cannabis (Bud Rot, Gray Mold)

 Traditional slow drying and curing methods are great for bud quality.
 That all goes out the window once mold appears.
 It’s better to take a hit in quality by quick drying than to lose it all to mold.

-The fastest way to dry buds is to break them all down off the branches and put them on drying racks or screens in a warm, dry location.
-You’ll lose the shape of the bud you would have had if they were hang dried.
+The fastest way to dry buds is to break them down from the branches and place them on drying racks or screens in a warm, dry location.
+However, you’ll lose the natural shape of the buds that hang-drying would preserve.

 💧 Dry out the air to dry out the buds.
-Relative humidity should be less than 45%
+Relative humidity should be kept below 45%

-Dehumidifiers can lower the humidity of a room fast.
-However, overuse is known to make buds burn unevenly.
+Dehumidifiers can reduce room humidity quickly.
+However, overuse may cause buds to burn unevenly.

-🌡️ Turning up the heat will speed up the drying process as well.
-Although too much heat will degrade cannabinoids and terpenes.
-Keep it under 80°F for minimal degradation.
+🌡️ Turning up the heat will speed up the drying process, but excessive heat degrades cannabinoids and terpenes.
+Keep temperatures below 80°F to minimize degradation.

 Most hygrometers for sale have built-in thermometers like this one on Amazon so that you can measure the temperature and humidity of the drying room on the same device.

 💨 Fans can be used to create a gentle breeze for drying buds.
-Mold should be picked out of buds before using fans to prevent spores from spreading.
+Be sure to remove any mold from buds before using fans, as airflow can spread spores.

 Salvage Buds: Desperation Methods

-If the steps taken above are still not enough to control your gray mold problem, here are some last resort desperation methods for salvaging buds—to be used with caution.
+If the steps above are still not enough to control your gray mold problem, here are some last-resort, desperation methods for salvaging buds—to be used with caution.

-Exposing cannabis to solar radiation is known to cause THC loss and other cannabinoid degradation.[12]
-Still, it is a common practice for many growers in tropical areas around the world without access to power.
-A DIY method to circumvent the loss in bud quality is to make a wood stove that doesn’t need to burn hot to create a draft and drastically reduce the room’s humidity.
+Exposing cannabis to solar radiation is known to cause THC loss and degradation of other cannabinoids.[12]
+Still, it remains a common practice among growers in tropical regions without access to electricity.
+One DIY workaround to minimize quality loss is building a wood stove that doesn’t need to burn hot to create a draft, which can drastically reduce room humidity.

 Is smoking gray mold harmful to humans?